Caribou Patrol is an Indigenous-led stewardship program that promotes caribou conservation within AWN's traditional territory.

 - Collect wildlife information (including sightings of alternate prey, predators, and other species at risk)

-- Enhance awareness through education and outreach (through classroom presentations, attending public festivals, etc)
+- Enhance awareness through education and outreach (through in-person or online classroom presentations, workshops, attending public festivals, etc)

 - Increase public safety by providing the public with wildlife roadsharing information and tips.